CESNET/eInfra-docs/docs.it4i/general/shell-and-data-access.md

 ### Karolina Cluster

+!!! important
+    Karolina has gone into production with updated security requirements.
+    Only clients based on OpenSSH 7.4p1 and later will be able to connect (including other SSH clients with compatible security algorithms).
+    This means that starting with RHEL/Centos 7, Debian 9 or Ubuntu 18.04, you are good to go.
+    Some users which still have DSA keys will be also unable to connect and are urged to update their keypairs, preferably to Ed25519 format.

 | Login address           | Port | Protocol | Login node                            |
 | ----------------------- | ---- | -------- | ------------------------------------- |
 | karolina.it4i.cz        | 22   | SSH      | round-robin DNS record for login[1-4] |